 Protecting Yourself and Others

 To maintain a safe environment for everyone on campus, the school is implementing basic infection prevention measures for everyone to follow.
-These include, but are not limited to, the promotion of handwashing and respiratory etiquette, use of social distancing and optional face coverings.
+These include, but are not limited to, the promotion of handwashing and respiratory etiquette, use of social distancing and mandatory face coverings.

 Handwashing.
 Frequent handwashing is critical in preventing the spread of COVID-19 and other infectious diseases.
 The school will provide and maintain touchless soap and/or sanitizer stations.
 Hand sanitizer dispensers (that use sanitizers of greater than 60 percent alcohol) will be at entrances and other locations throughout the school.
 All students and school employees are instructed to frequently wash their hands throughout the day for at least 20 seconds with soap and water, but especially at the beginning and end of their work day, before and after mealtimes, and after using the restroom.
 The use of soap and water is the best option, especially if hands are visibly dirty.
 Avoid touching your eyes, nose, and mouth.

 Respiratory etiquette.
 Employees, parents, students, and visitors should cover their mouth and nose with their sleeve or a tissue when coughing or sneezing and to avoid touching their face, in particular their mouth, nose, and eyes, with their hands.
 They should dispose of tissues in provided trash receptacles and immediately hand sanitizer, and or wash your hands with soap and water for at least 20 seconds.
 Respiratory etiquette signage will be displayed throughout the school.

 Social distancing.
 Following the CDC guidelines, 3 ft. social distancing requirements will be communicated with school community members based on the current phase of the Federal School Opening Guidelines at the time of school opening in August.